 |test||1-16||90 GB||48||0.5||1||3||(dedicated nodes)|

 (*) Remark: "micro" jobs are frequently executed by SLURM's backfilling algorithm, if some larger job from the "general" or "large" queue is terminating earlier than epected and leaving some unoccupied time slot in SLURM's scheduling matrix.
 For obvious reasons this time slot must be less than 48 hours long (less than 24 hours for a breaking "large" job).
 This implies, that it can be helpful to specify for "micro" jobs a maximum execution time well below the allowed maximum 48 (24) hours, because slots in SLURM's processor-time scheduling matrix being usable for backfilling usually need to have less than 48 hours duration.
 If a "micro" job is specifying a maximum execution time limit of the max. allowed 48 hours, than obviously such a job cannot qualify for its usage in the backfilling algorithm and consequently the queue waiting time will be longer (if not even maximized).

 With SLURM srun command users can spawn any kind of application, process or task inside a job allocation or directly start executing a parallel job (and indirectly ask SLURM to create the appropriate allocation).
 It can be a shell command, any single-/multi-threaded executable in binary or script format, MPI application or hybrid application with MPI and OpenMP.
 When no allocation options are defined with srun command the options from sbatch or salloc are inherited.

-Note: mpiexec is the preferred and supported way to start applications. srun might fail for hyperthreaded applications.
+Note: mpiexec is the preferred and only supported way to start applications. srun might fail (particularly for hyperthreaded applications).

 salloc / srun for interactive processing